Introduction

 Exception for Frequent Late Payments

-Landlords should be aware of these provisions to ensure they operate within the legal framework while managing their properties and addressing issues related to late payments.
+Therefore, landlords should be aware of these provisions to ensure they operate within the legal framework when managing their properties and addressing late-payment issues.

 Deal With Rent Arrears Effectively: Ensure Your Tenants Pay Their Rent